Republics in the Commonwealth of Nations: History

-Following their independence from the United Kingdom, most Commonwealth countries retained Queen Elizabeth II as head of state, who was represented in the country by a Governor-General.
-The monarch adopted a title to indicate the individual sovereignty of each of these nations (such as "Queen of Belize").
+Following their independence from the United Kingdom, most Commonwealth countries retained (at least for a time) Queen Elizabeth II as head of state, who was represented in the country by a Governor-General.
+In each nation, the monarch acquired and adopted a title to indicate the individual sovereignty of each of these nations (such as "Queen of Australia" or "Queen of Belize").
 With time, many of these countries became republics, passing constitutional amendments or holding referendums to remove the monarch as their head of state, and replacing the governor-general with an elected or appointed president.
-This was especially true in post-colonial Africa.
+This was especially true in post-colonial African nations.
 Most African realms became republics within a few years of independence.
-As of 2022, there are 15 states headed by King Charles III, which are known as Commonwealth realms.
+As of 2026, there are 15 sovereign nation states of which Charles III is king: these are known as Commonwealth realms.

 Commonwealth republics usually followed the presidential system.
 Some states became parliamentary republics, such as Malta or Fiji.
 In Fiji, the change to a republic in 1987 came as a result of two military coups, rather than out of any popular republican sentiment.
 Even when Fiji was not a member of the Commonwealth, symbols of the monarchy remained, including the Queen's portrait on banknotes and coins; and, unlike in the United Kingdom, the Queen's Official Birthday was a public holiday.
 When Fiji was readmitted to the Commonwealth, the issue of reinstating the Queen as head of state was raised, but not pursued, although the country's Great Council of Chiefs reaffirmed that the Queen was still the country's "Paramount Chief".

-Some republics within the Commonwealth became republics on gaining independence from the United Kingdom; again, this was particularly true in Africa.
+Some republics within the Commonwealth became republics immediately upon gaining independence from the United Kingdom; again, this was particularly true in Africa.

-While the moves to both independence and republican status have broken the remaining constitutional links to the United Kingdom, a number of Commonwealth countries have retained a right of appeal directly to the Judicial Committee of the Privy Council; for example, Mauritius, and (if the case involves constitutional rights) Kiribati.
-In contrast with Commonwealth realms and British Overseas Territories, however, such appeals are made directly to the Judicial Committee, rather than formally being made to "His Majesty in Council".
+While the moves to both independence and republican status have broken most formal constitutional links to the United Kingdom, a number of Commonwealth countries have retained a right of appeal directly to the Judicial Committee of the Privy Council; for example, Mauritius, and (if the case involves constitutional rights) Kiribati.
+In contrast with some Commonwealth realms, and British Overseas Territories, however, such appeals are made directly to the Judicial Committee, rather than formally being made to "His Majesty in Council".